NamBui43/Finland-Covid-19-Vaccine-Distribution-Analysis/README.md

   - Vaccine types: one can study the distribution of vaccine types used for the first and second doses and assess any changes in the type of vaccine administered as a second dose.
   - Double-dose vaccination rate: one can calculate the double-does vaccination rate and observe any trends

+Problem 3: Create a dataframe using the table ”PatientSymptoms” and separate it into two dataframes, one for males and one for females.
+  -  One can see that for female patients, the most three frequent symptoms are muscle ache, headache, and feelings of illness
+  -  for male patients, the most frequent symptoms are joint pain, muscle ache, and fever

+Problem 4: Create a dataframe using table ”Patient” and add the ”ageGroup” column for each patient.
+The age groups are ”0-10”, ”10-20”, ”20-40”, ”40-60”, ”60+”.
+  -  One can examine the distribution of individuals across different age groups to understand the age demographics

+Problem 5: Using the same dataframe in problem 4, add a column describing each patient’s vaccination status.
+The statuses are defined as ”0” for not vaccinated, ”1” for vaccinated once, and ”2” for fully-vaccinated

+Problem 6: For each age group, calculate the percentage of people who have received zero, one, or two doses of vaccines.
+Show the results in a dataframe, where the index is the vaccination status from problem 5 and the columns are the age groups.
+  - Vaccination Rates by Age Group: one can calculate the percentage of individuals in each age group who have received different doses of vaccines This will help you understand the vaccination coverage within each age group
+  - Age Group with Highest/Lowest Vaccination: identify which age group has the highest and lowest vaccination rates based on the different doses received.
+This can help target vaccination campaigns

+Problem 7: Create a dataframe for symptoms with three additional columns: ’V01’, ’V02’, and ’V03’.
+The columns should tell the relative frequency of the symptom with the following values:

+≥ 0.1 ”very common”;
+≥ 0.05 ”common”;
+> 0.0 ”rare”;
+0.0 ”-”